Roy-Hu/OCSS/README.md

 This folder defines the data structures used in the system and state.
 It also contains the shared data structure `OCSSContext`, which facilitates communication between the state and the system.

 ### internal/ocss
-Currently, this folder contains both the **State** and **System** components.
-It may be beneficial to create a separate folder for the **State** in the future.

-- **`state.go`**
-  The file where users implement their state-based algorithms.

-**`state_controller.go`**
-  Manages states by detecting triggers, performing corresponding actions, handling state transitions, and checking whether traffic exceeds defined thresholds.

 - **`process.go`**
   Represents the system, responsible for creating, updating, and deleting forwarding rules based on configurations and state actions.